iQuantC/Kolmogorov_Smirnov_ML_DL_AI/README.md

 ```

 # NEXT UP
-Data Drift Demo with Automated ML Model Retraining using Scikit-learn, Alibi Detect, and Apache Airflow.
+Data Drift Demo with Automated ML Model Retraining using Scikit-learn, Alibi Detect (using KSDrift() in Python), and Apache Airflow.

 # Like, Comment, and Subscribe to iQuant YouTube Channel